Terrawh/markthisup/README.md

 # Mark This Up

 *Mark This Up* is a simple git powered blogging platform.
 I say git powered, it's just a flatfile blogging platform written in Ruby, using Sinatra.
 It's aimed to be used with Heroku or another service like that.
+It takes your markdown files and it puts them on the web.
+All in simple blog format.
+It's completely styleable and comes with an info page that you can add to.
-The code may be a bit shabby.
-Feel free to fork and contribute :)
+The code may be a bit shabby but it works.
+Feel free to fork and contribute.

 ## Running the app